University of Montana Style Guide

 Phi Delta Theta men's fraternity originally chartered at UM in 1921 and recolonized in 2011.

-Phyllis Washington Park Amphitheatre Located near the Prescott House on the east side of campus against Mount Sentinel.
+Phyllis Washington Park Amphitheater Located near the Prescott House on the east side of campus against Mount Sentinel.

 Phyllis J. Washington Education Center The former Education Building.
 On second reference, "the Washington Education Center" or "the education center".
-The job fair is sponsored by the Phyllis J. Washington College of Education and Human Sciences.
+The job fair is sponsored by the Phyllis J. Washington College of Education.
 It will be held Tuesday, May 2, in the Phyllis J. Washington Education Center.